spicyFajitas/makesite/content/blog/2024-04-01-no-minecraft-for-guest-network.md

 <!-- title: No Minecraft for the Guest Network -->
 <!-- subtitle: Docker Networking Issues -->

-# 2024-04-01 No Minecraft for the Guest Network

 ## Issue

 The initial issue was discovered by my roommate when he could not connect to my local Minecraft server.
 In my apartment, I have my server network that I only allow myself on, and I have my guest network, which all roommates, guests, and IoT devices get put on.
 The issue was very strange because I could connect just fine from my server network, and friends outside of my network could connect fine via the Dynamic DNS address I have set up (minecraft.domain.com).